arfc/transition-scenarios/scenario_specifcation.md

 4. Can't Match Demand:
    * Demand of FR fuel can't be met, and the FR just gets deployed, but does not produce power

+5. EG29, 30 reprocessed material only goes in one mixer if both mixer has infinite throughput / buffer.